Unmanned Systems - GR (UNSY)

 UNSY 691 Graduate Capstone Course 3 Credits (3,0)

 The Master of Science in Unmanned Systems Graduate Capstone Course is the culminating effort of the student's entire learning experience.
 The student will complete a project that provides significant evidence of experience in unmanned systems studies.
 Students will work with designated faculty to formulate, develop, and complete the project.
 The completion of the Capstone Course is designed to document significant evidence that all Program Outcomes have been met, and provides the student evidence of experience to show to current and prospective employers.
-The Capstone Course must be taken at the end of the student's degree program.
-Prerequisites: All Master of Science in Unmanned Systems degree program curriculum.
+The Capstone Course will be taken as the last class in the student's degree program.